ist0ne/puppet-zabbix/README.md

       }
     }

-This module depends on the [puppetlabs-stdlib](https://github.com/puppetlabs/puppetlabs-stdlib)and [puppetlabs-mysql](https://github.com/puppetlabs/puppetlabs-mysql).
+This module depends on the [puppetlabs-stdlib](https://github.com/puppetlabs/puppetlabs-stdlib) and [puppetlabs-mysql](https://github.com/puppetlabs/puppetlabs-mysql).

 ## Usage